bpbpublications/Implementing-C-Sharp-11-and-.NET-7.0/README.md

-# A complete guide to implementing C Sharp 11 and .NET 7
+# Implementing C# 11 and NET 7.0
- A complete guide to implementing C# 11 and .NET 7, by BPB Publications
+ Implementing C# 11 and NET 7.0, by BPB Publications